igorjacauna/axios-dev-proxy/README.md

 # axios-dev-proxy

-Simple proxy for easy development of frontend with axios.
+Simple proxy to mock request for easy development of frontend with axios.

 ## Usage